HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 God wants everlasting righteousness on the part of all of His creatures, new heavens and a new earth wherein dwells righteousness.

-Nevertheless we, according to his promise, look for new heavens and a new earth, wherein dwelleth righteousness.
+Nevertheless we, according to His promise, look for new heavens and a new earth in which righteousness dwells.
 (II Peter 3:13)

 When we bow in stern obedience we make it possible for the Father and the Son to enter us and begin to work through us.
 The work of the Father and the Son is to put down all disobedience and to bring everlasting righteousness into our personality and actions and then into our surroundings.
 This is the Kingdom of God.

-We understand, therefore, that nothing is actually happening, as far as installing the Kingdom of God in the earth, until God finds people who will love not their own lives unto the death, who will present themselves as the servant of the Lord, taking their place in the great Servant of the Lord, the Body of Christ.
+We understand, therefore, that nothing is actually happening, as far as installing the Kingdom of God in the earth, until God finds people who will not love their lives, even to death, who will present themselves as the servant of the Lord, taking their place in the great Servant of the Lord, the Body of Christ.

 When the Lord Jesus Christ shed His blood on the cross an atonement was made for all time.
 As long as eternity lasts there never again will be made an atonement for sin.